TanYiQing/Smart-Laundry-System/README.md

 6. PHP – Open source scripting language for backend performance of this system.
 7. Billplz – Payment gateway platform to pay and get paid.

+## 2.0 General Description
+## 2.1 System Functions
+The functions of the Smart Laundry System mobile application are:
+1. Users can sign up to the Smart Laundry System.
+2. Users can login to the Smart Laundry System.
+3. Users can logout from Smart Laundry System.
+4. Laundry owner can manage laundry.
+5. Customer can place order and laundry owner can receive order.
+6. Customer can make payment through online and laundry owner can receive the payment.
+7. Customer can track order status and laundry owner can update order status.
+8. Customer can report error and laundry owner can receive error reported.
+9. Users can manage user profile.

+## 2.2 User
+The users of this system are:
+Customer – The person who will make reservation on laundry machine through this system.
+Laundry owner – The person who own laundry shop and provide laundry machine to be use by customer.
+Admin – The person who will maintain and regulate this system.

+## 2.3 General Constraints
+The general constraints of this system are:
+1. System will need admin and support team to regulate and maintain stability.
+2. System need internet connection to function.
+3. System need server to connect within customers and laundry owners.
+4. System need database to store data.
+5. System will need a smartphone as a platform to function.